Betty McCollum: Political positions

 McCollum advocates shifting America's energy consumption to cleaner, non-carbon-based sources.
 Along with Al Franken and Kit Bond, she introduced the Renewable Energy and Efficiency Act, a bill to utilize thermal energy sources and create renewable energy production tax credits.
 She also voted for the American Recovery and Reinvestment in 2009.
 In 2004, McCollum gained national visibility when she and fellow Democrat Jim McDermott of Washington called for Secretary of Education Rod Paige to resign for claiming the National Education Association was "a terrorist organization."
 She also introduced amendments in June 2011 and 2012 to cut funding for military bands by $125 million, a proposal opposed by the Fleet Reserve Association and which the National Association for Music Education called "potentially devastating."
 McCollum opposes Conceal-and-Carry legislation and voted against Right-to-Carry reciprocity in November 2011.

 In July 2019, McCollum voted against a House resolution introduced by Representative Brad Schneider of Illinois opposing the Global Boycott, Divestment, and Sanctions Movement targeting Israel.
 The resolution passed 398-17.
 In February 2020, McCollum called AIPAC a hate group and accused it of hate speech.
 In April 2021, McCollum introduced the Defending the Human Rights of Palestinian Children and Families Living under Israeli Military Occupation Act, a bill that aims to prohibit Israel from using U.S. aid to detain Palestinian minors, demolish Palestinian homes, or further annex West Bank land.
 The bill requires the State Department to file an annual report to Congress detailing the extent to which U.S. aid from the previous fiscal year was used to bankroll any of the aforementioned activities.
 On July 18, 2023, McCollum voted "present" on a congressional non-binding resolution proposed by August Pfluger that "the State of Israel is not a racist or apartheid state", that Congress rejects "all forms of antisemitism and xenophobia", and that “the United States will always be a staunch partner and supporter of Israel".
+On May 14, 2026, McCollum co-sponsored a bill introduced by Representative Rashida Tlaib aimed at recognizing the Nakba and Palestinian refugees' rights.